aakashbhardwaj619/react-page-nav/README.md

 This web part fetches all the automatically added Header anchor tags in a SharePoint page and displays them in a Navigation component.

-When added to a Vertical Section it can be used as a Contents table for the page
+When added to a Vertical Section it can be used as a Contents table for the page.

 ![Page Navigator](./assets/PageNavigator.gif)